netdata/netdata/docs/cloud/visualize/interact-new-charts.md

 ### Select and zoom

 The actions above are _normal_ vertical zoom actions.
-We also provide an horizontal zoom action that helps you focus on a specific Y-axis area to further investigate a spike or dive on your charts.
+There is also a horizontal zoom action that helps you focus on a specific Y-axis area to further investigate a spike or dive on your charts.

 | Interaction                                | Keyboard/mouse                       | Touchpad/touchscreen                                 |